1966 Red Rector Field Recording Discovered

 The Herschel Sizemore recording may yet surface, but was not on the reel to reel tape.
 That fact was confirmed by a company in Kansas City with expertise in working with this type of media and converting it for digital use.
 One listen to the Red Rector material and we decided it should be shared.

-Back to Riman, who we connected with after a bit of a search, finding him on Facebook, now living in Chicago.
+Back to Riman, who we connected with after a bit of a search, finding him on Facebook, now living in Colorado.
 He told us, "57 years after it happened, I recall I drove to Knoxville, found Red Rector in the phone directory, called and asked if I could make some tapes of him, in hopes of publicizing him to a larger bluegrass community.
 He said sure, come on down to the radio station where he and Fred Smith were performing on the Cas Walker Show (where Dolly Parton first performed on TV, in 1967; she commented later that she performed on TV, but her family was too poor to afford a TV of their own, so they never saw her).
 I taped some parts of the Cas Walker radio show as they performed it (clearly recall them performing Lester and Earl's 'I Don't Care Anymore'), and then sat down with Red in front of my Ampeg tape recorder and asked him to play his favorite tunes (which included 'Moon River' and a host of - his words - 'them old-time fiddle breakdowns'.

 "My foggy memory is that Fred (of the duo Red and Fred) was playing guitar with Red that day.
 However, Bud Brewster, who played banjo on the radio show that day, is also a fine guitarist, so it might have been Bud.
 For what it's worth, Bud Brewster is the uncle (not the father, as sometimes reported) of Paul Brewster, who played guitar with both the Osborne Brothers and Rickey Skaggs.